Details

 Outside

-To the rear is an enclosed garden currently divided by fencing as currently used as two properties.
+To the rear is an enclosed garden currently divided by fencing suitable as two properties however can easily be changed as one larger garden by removing the fencing.

 Location